brabster/tw-site-mkdocs/docs/posts/2024-05-28-exploring-transactions-in-cdc/index.md

 ROW FORMAT SERDE 'org.apache.hadoop.hive.serde2.OpenCSVSerde' LOCATION 's3://your-target-bucket/cdc/public/orders/'
 ```

+All the columns are `STRING` typed, rather than reflecting the source database types.
+There's a couple of reasons for that.
+The fact that we are actually landing CSV files means all these values are really strings.
+There's also no representation of `NULL` in CSV.

+If I apply types other than `STRING` here, **Athena will transparently try to parse the values into the expected types**.
+When that doesn't work, I'll get an error in that invisible machinery that can only be fixed by dropping and recreating this `orders` table with string types, something that might cause a ripple of breakage and change across multiple people or teams if I'm not careful.
+I'll talk more about these issues when I discuss how I apply production thinking to data like this.

 !!! warn
     The default Athena CSV implementation for Athena doesn't handle quoted CSV fields containing things like commas, so I use the [OpenCSV SerDe here as per the documentation](https://docs.aws.amazon.com/athena/latest/ug/csv-serde.html).
 Another little tripwire to carefully step over.